Flight level: Transition altitude

 While use of a standardised pressure setting facilitates separation of aircraft from each other, it does not provide the aircraft's actual altitude above sea level.
-Below the Transition level (which varies worldwide), the altimeter is set to the local altimeter setting, which can be directly compared to the known elevation of the terrain.
+Below the transition level (which varies worldwide), the altimeter is set to the local altimeter setting, which can be directly compared to the known elevation of the terrain.
 The pressure setting to achieve this varies with local atmospheric pressure.
-It is called QNH ("barometric pressure adjusted to sea level"), or "altimeter setting", the current local value is available from various sources, including air traffic control and the local airport weather frequency or a METAR-issuing station.
+This altimeter setting is referred to by the Q code QNH (barometric pressure adjusted to sea level).
+The current local QNH value is available from various sources, including air traffic control and the local airport weather frequency or a METAR-issuing station.

-The transition altitude (TA) is the altitude above sea level at which aircraft change from the use of local pressure to the use of standard pressure.
+The transition altitude (TA) is the altitude above sea level at which ascending aircraft change from the use of local pressure to the use of standard pressure.
 When operating at or below the TA, aircraft altimeters are usually set to show the altitude above sea level.
-Above the TA, the aircraft altimeter pressure setting is changed to the standard pressure setting of 1013 hectopascals (equivalent to millibars) or 29.92 inches of mercury, with the aircraft altitude will be stated as a flight level instead of altitude.
+Above the TA, the aircraft altimeter pressure setting is changed to the standard pressure setting of 1013 hectopascals (equivalent to millibars) or 29.92 inches of mercury, with the aircraft altitude stated as a flight level (FL) instead of altitude.

-In the United States and Canada, the transition altitude is 18000 ft.
-In Europe, the transition altitude varies and can be as low as 3000 ft.
+In the United States and the southern domestic airspace of Canada, the transition altitude is 18000 ft.
+In most other countries, the transition altitude varies and can be as low as 3000 ft.
 There are discussions to standardize the transition altitude within the Eurocontrol area.
 In the United Kingdom, different airports have different transition altitudes, between 3000 and 6000 feet.

 On 25 November 2004 the Civil Aviation Authority of New Zealand raised New Zealand's transition altitude from 11000 to 13,000 ft and changed the transition level from FL130 to FL150.

 The transition level (TL) is the lowest flight level above the transition altitude.
 The table below shows the transition level according to transition altitude and QNH.
 When descending below the transition level, the pilot starts to refer to altitude of the aircraft by setting the altimeter to the QNH for the region or airfield.